 Are you struggling with the task of writing children’s dialog?
 Some of the worst dialog ever written, in both film and fiction, has been dialog for kids.
 We all know children are not just miniature grownups—they don’t think like adults or talk like adults.
 Yet writers seem to forget that when they go to write a story and place words in the mouths of child characters that real kids never would say.

-Not only do most tots of this age not possess enough life experience to understand the meaning of “moving today,” but their level of speech development is not advanced enough to construct such a sentence.
-A more realistic way of showing a three-year-old’s confusion on moving day would be to have him crying over something small that normally would not upset him, or showing aggression toward the baby, whom on most days he loves.
+Not only do tots of this age not possess enough life experience to understand the meaning of “moving today,” but their level of speech development is not advanced enough to construct such a sentence.
+A more realistic way of showing a two-year-old’s confusion on moving day would be to have him crying over something small that normally would not upset him, or showing aggression toward the baby, whom on most days he loves.
 If words are even needed here, “Me not go” or “Matthew stay home” would be far more realistic than the adult words the author has stuck in this little boy’s mouth.

 Let’s look at another example of unrealistic children’s dialog from a different beginning author, who writes the following about a six-year-old: